Brendan Eich, a programmer who

 The DOM defines a platform-neutral model for events, aborting activities, and node trees.

-The standardization of the DOM
+The standardization of the DOM was first

 handled by the